mstrifaa/mstrifaa/README.md

 ### Hi there 👋

 I am an aspiring systems designer and researcher.
 I have a Bachelors in Computer Science and Engineering.
-As an avid learner, I like to learn about a lot of things: things related, and unrelated, to technology.
-Being able to make something with my hands, learn a new tool or solve a problem give me immense satisfaction.
+As an avid learner, I like to learn about a lot of things: things related, and unrelated, to technology - I find myself spending a large portion of my time going through science and maths topics.
+I also have a knack for building things.
+Being able to make something with my hands, learn a new tool and solve a problem give me immense satisfaction.

 I am highly passionate about functional, safe, reliable, environment-friendly, and beautiful designs of ... just about everything.
 When I experience a good design, I make sure to learn from it; when I spot a bad design, I start thinking of solutions for it.